 One obvious, though often difficult, method is to build the transformer in a location in which there are not many buildings or people around.
 If this is unachievable, putting as much space as possible between the transformer and the closest building can help.
 Keeping the transformer

 away from being kept tight between buildings and structures is important as the reflection of noise within tighter spaces can increase the transformer’s noise pollution.

 Another method that can be used to reduce noise is through a solid and thorough installation of the transformer.
 This may include either building the transformer on materials such as concrete, or ensuring that each fastener of the transformer has been tightened with correct torque as to avoid loose vibrating components.

 Other notable methods to attempt to reduce the noise of transformers is by utilizing various materials or paddings

 .
 Through noise absorbing materials and padding, some soundproofing or acoustic insulation can be achieved.
 These materials can often be installed in locations such as on the walls, structural frames, or within the transformer itself to dampen the noise produced.

-At NSN Axis, owned and operated by ASAP Semiconductor, we can help you find all the unique parts for the aerospace, civil aviation, and defense industries.
-We’re always available and ready to help you find all the parts and equipment you need, 24/7-365.
+At NSN Axis, owned and operated by ASAP Semiconductor, we can help you find aircraft parts and ball bearings you need, new or obsolete.
+As a premier supplier of parts for the aerospace, civil aviation, and defense industries, we're always available and ready to help you find all the parts and equipment you need, 24/7x365.
 For a quick and competitive quote, email us at email@example.com or call us at +1-269-264-4495.